 Part of the success of the Dublin City Schools athletic programs is a reflection of its strong recreational opportunities.
 With more than 1,000 acres of parkland and 35 individual parks offering everything from woodlands to athletic fields, Dublin is working to build a garden city that provides the whole community a place to live, work, and play.

-Because of an effective and long term plan, the City of Dublin has successfully integrated residential and commercial needs into the community.
-Dublin is the national or regional headquarters to dozens of high visibility companies such as Wendy’s International, Ashland Chemical, Online Computer Library Center (OCLC), and Cardinal Health.
-Dublin has succeeded in attracting and keeping these and other businesses due to its aggressive marketing and tax packages, and by providing a wealth of community resources for company employees and their families.
-Plus Dublin’s location places it within 500 miles of more than 50% of the U.S. population, 35% of the Canadian population, and near 60% of the United State’s manufacturing facilities and consumer markets.
+Because of an effective and long term plan, the city has successfully integrated residential and commercial needs into the community.
+Dublin is the national or regional headquarters to dozens of high visibility companies, such as Wendy’s International, Ashland Chemical, Online Computer Library Center (OCLC), and Cardinal Health.
+The town has succeeded in attracting and keeping these and other businesses due to its aggressive marketing and tax packages, and by providing a wealth of community resources for company employees and their families.
+The area's top-notch location places it within 500 miles of more than 50% of the U.S. population, 35% of the Canadian population, and near 60% of the United State’s manufacturing facilities and consumer markets.

-Business and fun isn't limited to the Dublin city limits.
-With a short 20 minute drive, you can experience everything that downtown Columbus (hyperlink to Columbus page) has to offer including sporting events, museums, the renowned Columbus zoo, theater, shopping and dining.
+Business and fun isn't limited to the city limits.
+With a short 20 minute drive, you can experience everything that downtown Columbus has to offer including sporting events, museums, the renowned Columbus Zoo, theater, shopping and dining.
 For the occasional escape or business trip, Dublin is conveniently located 20 minutes from Port Columbus International Airport.